-Opinion: The Doctor And The Boy In The Bubble
+Opinion: The Doctor And 'The Boy In The Bubble'

-As 12-year old David Vetter was about to die at Texas Children's Hospital in 1984, he gave a last wink to his doctor, William T. Shearer.
+As 12-year-old David Vetter was about to die at Texas Children's Hospital in 1984, he gave a last wink to his doctor, William T. Shearer.
 His wife told us Dr. Shearer carried that moment through the rest of his life.

 Dr. Shearer, a professor of pediatrics at Baylor College of Medicine, died this week at the age of 81.

-David Vetter had been born with Severe Combined Immunodeficiency, a rare disease that could have made it fatal for him to be touched, held, kissed by his parents, or even take a breath of fresh air.
+David Vetter had been born with severe combined immunodeficiency, a rare disease that could have made it fatal for him to be touched, held, kissed by his parents or even take a breath of fresh air.

 Doctors devised a sterile clear plastic pouch to keep David alive until medical science could come up with ... something else.